kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 Conversely, the pipeline requires the reference genome sequence in plain text -- i.e., uncompressed -- FASTA format.
-However, we downloaded the test input file directly from the Ensembl FTP portal, as its considerable file size does not motivate the hosting of an uncompressed version in a code repository, and there is no good reason to subset that file to a shorter reference sequence.
+However, we downloaded the test input file directly from the Ensembl FTP portal, as its considerable file size does not motivate the hosting of an uncompressed version alongside the other test files, and there is no good reason to subset that file to a shorter reference sequence.
 Thus, we need to use the ``gzip`` program to decompress the file:

 .. prompt:: bash $